Raising Butterflies Blog

 Raising Monarch Caterpillars Tip:

 Moving pre-molt monarchs by hand can hurt or even kill them.
-If you’re concerned a wayward caterpillar won’t find it’s way back to milkweed after molting, simply move your floral tube rack (filled with milkweed cuttings) close to the caterpillar so it can easily crawl to milkweed after it’s graduated to the next instar.
+If you’re concerned a wayward caterpillar won’t find it’s way back to milkweed plants after molting, simply move your floral tube rack (filled with milkweed cuttings) close to the caterpillar so it can easily crawl to a milkweed leaf after it’s graduated to the next instar.